Book St. Mark's Campanile Tickets

 St Mark bell tower

-Venetian Gothic Architecture
+Venetian Gothic architecture

-St. Mark's Campanile is an iconic symbol of Venice due to its history and excellent architecture.
 The bell tower was inspired by Eastern and Western influences, characterized by elegant lancet arches, intricate tracery, and ornate stone carvings.
 Its top is capped by a pyramidal spire with a gold weathervane in the shape of an angel, serving as a symbol of the city's patron saint, St. Mark, at its peak.

 Marangona Bell

-Bells and Bellringers
+Bells & Bellringers

 Spire Campanile tower